TRUBDUBZ/PortswiggerAcademyLabsAndNotes/SubvertingAppLogic.md

 `SELECT * FROM users WHERE username = 'administrator'--' AND password = '`

-- this query returns the user whose username is 'administrator' and successfully logs the attacker in as that user
+- This query returns the user whose username is 'administrator' and successfully logs the attacker in as that user